 The Liberals are dominant in urban areas; the Tories control the Prairies and much of rural BC; the NDP are competitive in Metro Vancouver and parts of Ontario; and the Bloc are making gains throughout Quebec.

 What, if anything, does this tell us about Canadian politics in 2019?

-But two things I think we can take from the result are i) that Trudeau’s victory was utterly unconvincing and ii) that the Liberal governing strategy was seriously flawed.
+But two things I think we can take from the result are that Trudeau’s victory was unconvincing and that the Liberal governing strategy was seriously flawed.